MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/Lab_09c-Implement-Azure-Container-Apps.md.md

 ## Objectives
 In this lab, you will complete the following tasks:

 - Task 1: Create a container app and environment
-- Task 2: Test and verfiy deployment of the container app
+- Task 2: Test and verify deployment of the container app

 ## Estimated timing: 20 minutes